Information structures and their cohomology: Relative bar resolution

 \subsection{General results}

-In this section, we summarize some results from \cite[Ch.~IX]{maclane_homology}.
-The purpose is to find the analogous of a free resolution of modules, but in the general context of abelian categories.
+In this subsection, we summarize the construction of a relative bar resolution from \cite[Ch.~IX]{MacLane1994}.
+The purpose is to find the analogue of a free resolution of modules, but in the general context of abelian categories.
 Capital Latin letters $A,B,C...$ denote objects and Greek letters $\alpha, \beta...$ morphisms.